 - 2.7.
 The MAT must use its resources exclusively in pursuance of its Objects.
-Where the CEO feels this isn't happening, they have a personal responsibility to inform the Education & Skills Funding Agency (ESFA), which is the Government body responsible for funding academies. - 2.8.
+Where the CEO feels this isn't happening, they have a personal responsibility to inform central government. - 2.8.
 The Master Funding Agreement is the contract between the MAT and the Secretary of State for Education for the running of the academies.
 It sets out the principles for how the MAT is funded and, in return, the responsibilities and obligations required of the MAT.
 Each constituent academy of a MAT will also have a Supplemental Funding Agreement, which details the funding that academy will receive from the MAT.